stepzen-dev/Riders/README.md

 # Professional Riders and the Mountains climbed.

-This example showcases StepZen data linking using the @materilizer to tie bikers with details
+This example showcases StepZen data linking using the @materilizer to bring together professional bikers, details of the mountains they have rode, and the bikes that they are riding on.

+Keep in mind, this is sample data and the mountains and bikes these professional riders have rode is dummy data.

 ## Demo